BChan26/Weather-API/README.md

 - I have created a weather app that tells you the 7 day forecast based on your latitude and longitude.

 ### Features:
-- 2 methods for finding your latitude and longitude (either with/without accessing your location data)
+- 2 methods for finding your latitude and longitude (If you allow location access, it autofills them)
-- Input boxes for latitude and longitude (which autofill if you allow location permission)
+- Weather with either Imperial (U.S.A) Units or Metric Units
 - Your Basic Information
     - Time Zone
-    - Elevation (m)
+    - Today's Forecast
 - Hourly Forecast
     - Time
-    - Temp (°F)
+    - Temp
-    - Cloud Cover (%)
+    - Cloud Cover
-    - Humidity (%)
+    - Humidity
-    - Rain (in)
+    - Rain
-    - Snowfall (cm)
+    - Snowfall
-    - Wind Speed (mph)
+    - Wind Speed
 - 7 Day Forecast
-    - High Temp (°F)
+    - High Temp
-    - Low Temp (°F)
+    - Low Temp
     - Sunrise
     - Sunset
-    - Rain (in)
+    - Rain
-    - Snowfall (cm)
+    - Snowfall
-    - Max Wind (mph)
+    - Max Wind
-    - Wind Direction (°)
+    - Wind Direction
 - If you change the latitude and longitude, then run it again, new values appear in the table
-- Upon hitting the "enter" on the keyboard (instead of clicking the button), the "search" would run

-### If time allowed, other extensions I was exploring:
-- Graphing Data (Visual)
-- A toggle button for different units

 ### What I've Learned/Reinforced
 - HTML: